Ceramic Dictionary

 es: BATIDOR - Líquidos

-Beater: It is a metal tool with a long thin and strong handle, with an oval head made of wires.
+Beater: It is a metal tool with a long, thin and strong handle and an oval head made of wires.
 They are used in cooking for beating eggs, etc. Different sizes can be purchased.
 Very large ones are used for mixing glazes and other liquid products.

-Beating forms is to beat clay when it is soft to form a shape, to change a shape, for leveling and thinning a work.
+Beating shapes is to beat clay when it is soft to form or change a shape and to level and thin out work.
 It is often used on coiling to level it out, forming very thin, strong walls.
 This is also known as paddling.

 Read more about: Paddle